duruyao/proto-grpc-demo/doc/0-install-guide-en.md

 #### 2.4.3.
 Check

-Check if zlib is installed successfully by execute `ldd <ZLIB_INSTALL_DIR>/lib/libz*.so`, and make sure all dependent libraries are linked rightly.
+Check if zlib is installed successfully by execute `/usr/bin/ldd <ZLIB_INSTALL_DIR>/lib/libz*.so`, and make sure all dependent libraries are linked rightly.

 ---